Skip to main content

 Applying from WITHIN Canada

-If you already have a study or work permit and are applying from within Canada, there are additional instructions.
+If you already have a study permit or work permit and are applying for a TRV from INSIDE Canada, you must adjust your answers on the IRCC pre-application questionnaire:

 Applying from OUTSIDE Canada

-If you already have a study or work permit and are applying from outside Canada, you must adjust your answers on the online eligibility questionnaire:
+If you already have a study permit or work permit and are applying for a TRV from OUTSIDE Canada:

-• Select “Study” as “What you would like to do in Canada”.
+• Select “Study” when asked “What you would like to do in Canada?”.

 If you are not an American citizen and have not provided biometrics as part of a Canadian immigration application in the past 10 years, you will be required to do so.